 The Tigray region of Ethiopia is rich in history dating back to the first civilization within Ethiopia.
 Emperors once ruled from the Tigray region.
 During the fifth century, the missionaries later called the Nine Saints, descended on Africa in what is now Tigray.
 For centuries, this region played a major role in Christianity.
 The major draw to Tigray are the rock-hewn churches, some of the oldest churches in the world.

 Rock-Hewn Churches of Tigray

-There are several clusters of the famous rock hewn churches.
-Some are off the road, while others require hiking up a mountain.
+There are several clusters of the famous rock-hewn churches.
+Some are off the road, while others need hiking up a mountain.
 Some even require a little rock climbing.
 The churches were built hidden in the mountains between the fifth and seventh centuries.
 In our opinion Gheralta mountains have the best cluster.
 The beautiful scenery alone is worth a visit.

 The most popular cluster and one of the most historical requires some hiking to get to the best churches.
 Don’t miss the Abuna Yemata Guh, which requires some agility and good climbing skills.
 Also visit the Maryam Korkor, this church includes a beautiful hike with stunning views.

 Easily accessible from the road, these churches can get busier with tourists and locals (mostly claiming to be guides).
 Don’t miss the Madhane Alem Kesho Church.
 Skip Teka Tesfai, where tourists are known to get bombarded by locals demanding money.